PaulMcoding/Web-deployment-project/README.md

 interact with a database with
-	[10] authentication mechanism <-- sessions with puplic and private pages ✅ [10] CRUD ✅
+	[10] authentication mechanism <-- sessions with public and private pages ✅ [10] CRUD ✅
 	[10] asynchronous communicaton ✅
 	[10] data consumption from a REST API ✅